Frequently Asked Questions

 Participants must also provide any other information the DSGS provider or CEC deems necessary.

-Eligible participants must be enrolled in a proxy demand resource (PDR) within the California Independent System Operator (CAISO) to participate under Incentive Option 2.
+Eligible participants must be enrolled in a proxy demand resource (PDR) participating in the California Independent System Operator (CAISO) energy market and registered to an Option 2 provider.

-DR providers must collect and retain participant information, which may be reviewed by the CEC in an audit, as described in Chapter 7, Section D of the DSGS Program Guidelines.
+DR providers must collect and retain participant information such as California ISO Resource ID(s) for all resources under the aggregator enrolled in DSGS, number of end-use customers and customer class, sector, or load type of customers for each Resource ID and estimated incremental capacity not shown on any supply plan or other resource adequacy commitment, which may be reviewed by the CEC in an audit, as described in Chapter 8, Section D of the DSGS Program Guidelines.

-Storage (VPP) aggregators must collect and maintain the following information to enroll eligible participants under Incentive Option 3:
+Storage VPP aggregators must collect and maintain the following information to enroll eligible participants under Participation Option 3:

 - Legal name of the participant or name on the utility bill at the participating site